What To Look For In A Cat Water Fountain

-Ask yourself these six questions before purchasing a cat fountain:
+Ask yourself these six questions before purchasing a cat water fountain:

 - Is it safe?